 Kuck Elei means “look at this” in Luxembourgish.
 The name is inspired by a very popular TV show from the 70s and 80s, which is part of Luxembourg’s collective memory and acts as a unique testimony of the evolution of the Luxembourgish society.

 There are so many cliché images that come to mind when thinking of Luxembourg that, when asked to produce a body of work for a book, I chose to make pictures that represent another side of Luxembourg to me.
 I’m originally from Belgium and I believe my foreign eye may have helped me isolate details, paradoxes and hidden surprises, sometimes using symbolism and irony.

-I tried to create a deconstructed vision of Luxembourg through alternative postcards linked to one another, in the form of a visual and surrealistic ‘exquisite corpse’.
+I like to think of the final result as a deconstructed vision of Luxembourg through alternative postcards linked to one another, in the form of a visual and surrealistic ‘exquisite corpse’.

 |Books||Flux Feelings, Rencontres de la Photographie, Arles, 2017